evgeny-myasishchev/ledger/README.md

 Development is done via docker.
 Follow steps below to have dev env ready:

+Get alphavantage api key.
+This is optional but some features may not work.
+You can get the key here: https://www.alphavantage.co/support/#api-key.
+Then init your env with the api key:
+`export ALPHAVANTAGE_API_KEY=xxx`

 `docker-compose build`

 `docker-compose up -d db beanstalkd`